 Support has one of the highest turnover rates across all industries.
 About 24% of customer service agent agents quit their jobs every year, leaving companies with the need to hire new people on a monthly basis.

 But hiring is only half of the problem support teams face due to employee turnover – and more often than not, it‘s the easiest part.
 Helping newcomers master their new job (as quickly as possible) is a whole other challenge.

-Managers are always fighting with the inconsistency monster hiding in every support team, ready to cause trouble whenever a new hire lacks proper training.
+always fighting with the inconsistency monster hiding in every support team, ready to cause trouble whenever a new hire lacks proper training.

 With 58% of customers feeling frustrated by receiving a different treatment each time they contact customer service, one cannot overestimate the importance of proper agent onboarding to get newcomers to the same level as the rest of the team.

 To create successful training programs, you need to approach this topic in a well-organized manner.
 We’ve made it easy for you.